-When you pay for parking at the bird sanctuary, your money goes towards our wider bird conservation work, like feeding and housing birds, veterinary care and improving visitor access.
+Your parking fee at the bird sanctuary goes toward our bird conservation work, like feeding and housing birds, veterinary care and improving the sanctuary’s visitor access.

 As you might guess, complaints about the cost of parking at the bird sanctuary fell to almost none.

 Deleting words like very and extremely is a neat trick to make your writing feel more professional, honest and approachable.
 These words don’t do what we think they should — instead, they throw doubt.

 Visiting our museum will be time especially well-spent is less convincing than Visiting our museum will be time well-spent.